A budget is just a plan for your money at its most basic level.

 Housing cost is by far the most important category for most budgeters.

 Covid has altered our view of the need for transportation to and from work.
-Still, with so many cars on the road, it is easy to see that we are still travelling one way or another regardless of their location or lifestyle.
+Still, with so many cars on the road, it is easy to see that we are still traveling one way or another regardless of their location or lifestyle.

 Transportation could be a bus far, or car payments, registration and DMV fees, gas, maintenance, parking, tolls, and public transportation are typically included in this budget area.